darkside550/Advice-App/README.md

+# Advice App

-This is a react app which provides you with some motivating and interesting advices.
+This is a simple react app which provides you with some motivating and interesting advices.
 This advices are being fetched from an API.

 Here you can have some advices:  https://get-advice.netlify.com/